SmartAgentProtocol/SmartAgents/SmartAgentImprovementProposals(SIPs).md

 ## SmartAgent Improvement Proposal or "SIP 0"

 The Smart Agenet Improvement Proposals (SIPs) start with an open review process, includes testings, and finally inclusion in a production version of the Smart Agents reference implimentation.

-All SIPs should define a specific prompt and the code connected to it and included in the "internal" code of the downloadable Smart Agent binary install package.
-They should generally extend the capabilities of the Smart Agent Software for example by adding specific Prompts for the Smart Agent to recognize when the user requests them.
+Proposals should generally extend the capabilities of the Smart Agent's software for example by adding specific Prompts for the Smart Agent to recognize when the user requests them.
+Proposals that are finished with development, will be included for testing in the next candidate software version.

+# All SIPs should include:

+- A "task specific prompt" should be defined with a few keywords or phrases to trigger the action.

+- Code called from or included in the "internal" code of the downloadable Smart Agent binary install package.

+- A pulbically verifiable digital signature from author of the code, version number, and open source license details.

+- A link to the Smart Contract, Dapp, Wallet, or Blockchain's website, paper, or documentation for training of the Smart Agent's LLM weights.

-The SIP should specify how to map this new prompt to cryptographically validated external Smart Contracts or APIs.
+- A link to cryptographically validated external Smart Contracts or APIs.

 ## Examples of Smart Agent Improvement Proposals
 - SIP #1.
-Defines prompt for connecting to wallet using "open connect".
+Connecting A Web3 Wallet

+Defines the Task Specific Prompt for the "open connect" code for the user to select a wallet to connect to their Smart Agent.

-Prompt Triggers: Connect, Connect Wallet, Connect Web3 Wallet, Connect MetaMask, Open Connect.
+Prompt Keywords: Connect, Connect Wallet, Connect Web3 Wallet, Connect MetaMask, Open Connect.

 Code Leveraged: Open Connect & MetaMask calls from Back End file. https://github.com/SmartAIAgents/SmartAgents/blob/main/backend/src/components/ConnectWallet.tsx